AswinBarath/100-days-of-code-challenge/README.md

 ## Day 36

 - Practiced Lambda Expressions with Streams
-- Completed the Practical Java Development Course
+- Completed the Practical Java Development Course, this is what I learnt:
+	- The Collections Framework
+	- Generics
+	- Concurrency and Multithreading in Java
+	- Java Database Connectivity (JDBC)
+	- Lambda Expressions
+	- The Stream API